CrowdStrike/ember-toucan-core/docs/components/fieldset/index.md

 ## Hint

+Optional.
 Provide a string to `@hint` to render the text into the Hint section of the Fieldset.
-This is optional.

 ```hbs
 <Form::Fieldset @label='Label' @hint='Hint' />